dconnolly/draft-connolly-cfrg-hpke-mlkem/draft-connolly-cfrg-hpke-mlkem.md

 # Security Considerations

-HPKE's IND-CCA2 security relies upon the IND-CCA2 security of the underlying KEM and AEAD schemes.
+HPKE's IND-CCA2 security relies upon the IND-CCA and IND-CCA2 security of the underlying KEM and AEAD schemes, respectively.
 ML-KEM is believed to be IND-CCA secure via multiple analyses.

 The HPKE key schedule is independent of the encapsulated KEM shared secret ciphertext of the ciphersuite KEM, and dependent on the shared